mattp111/tracker/README.md

 # tracker
-Program to keep track of what episode you are on
+Program to keep track of what episodes you are on when watching multiple TV shows